NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 """""""""""""""""""""""""""""""""""""""

 Send an email to rdhpcs.cloud.help@noaa.gov.
 Your email automatically generates a case in the OTRS system.
-The OTRS system does not have an option to set a priority level.
+The OTRS system does not have the option to set a priority level.
 Typically, your ticket is responded to within 2 hours.

 How do I connect the controller node from outside the network?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""